xpinux/Project-SABER/README.md

 - `extract()` – Uses regex to extract data.
 - `parse-kv()` – Parses key-value formatted data.
 - `parse` – Extracts fields from structured strings.
+- It is very important to escape special characters when dealing with Regex.
+In KQL we can do it with these 2 options:
+1. Escape the \ character with double \: \\ or use 2.
+Use verbatim string: @

 ### **Example: Extracting Data with `extract()`**
 ```kql